mgechev/angularjs-in-patterns/README.md

 ## AngularJS Patterns

+In the next a couple of sections, we are going to take a look how the traditional design and architectural patterns are composed in the AngularJS components.

+In the last chapter we are going to take a look at some architectural patterns, which are frequently used in the development of Single-Page Applications with (but not limited to) AngularJS.

 ### Services

-In this section I'm going to describe the design and architectural patterns used in the services, as a component and the ones, which are built-into AngularJS.

 #### Singleton